Special agent: State, county, municipal, and tribal governments

+Tennessee Bureau of Investigation (TBI), the Arkansas State Police (ASP) Criminal Investigations Division and many others.
+These agencies may be a part of a State Bureau of Investigation (which is usually a part of an Attorney General's Office or a state level Government Department) or a State Police Agency (which is again itself a part of a state Department of Public Safety or a Department of Justice).

-The state of Maryland has criminal investigators who are employed by the state attorney.
+Also, Maryland has criminal investigators who are employed by the state attorney.
 These investigators are called special investigators.
 As with special agents, these special investigators are authorized to conduct investigations, make arrests, carry firearms or other weapons, and carry a metallic badge.